NickGrunert/master-thesis/modules/03_truth_compare.typ

     For instance, given the prevalence of flat roofs in the input data and their relatively uncomplicated structural nature, the successful performance on a limited number of instances can be extrapolated to infer the efficacy on the entire dataset.
     This assertion is equally applicable to other roof types, given the substantial comparability of standard roof components.

-    As we are not evaluating data sets but rather specific comparisons between a geometry representing a calculated surface and one representing a ground truth, it is possible to break down the problem to be analyzed via statistical metrics.
+    As we are not evaluating data sets but rather specific comparisons between a geometry representing a calculated surface and one representing a ground truth, it is possible to break down the problem to be analysed via statistical metrics.
-    Additionally, given the existence of interconnected geographical structures devoid of intricate information systems, the problem can be streamlined for resolution through the utilization of a confusion matrix.
+    Additionally, given the existence of interconnected geographical structures devoid of intricate information systems, the problem can be streamlined for resolution through the utilisation of a confusion matrix.
     Object detection normally uses simple bounding box checks for this calculation @ConfusionMatrix.
     In the context of this work, instead of bounding boxes, each pixel coordinate can easily be categorised as #abr("TP"), #abr("FP"), and #abr("FN") after matching predicted segments to ground truth segments.

     The three main metrics applicable for analysing in such a manner are accuracy, recall, and precision @DataCompleteness3.
-    The utilization of accuracy, as demonstrated in @formula:accuracy, would, however, not be advantageous in this instance.
+    The utilisation of accuracy, as demonstrated in @formula:accuracy, would, however, not be advantageous in this instance.
     While the calculation of the number of true negatives is possible, its practical application is limited.
     The issue with this approach is that the algorithm is not attempting to differentiate between pixels as belonging to a roof or not, but rather is focused on the classification of each individual roof segment.
     Nonetheless, it would be a possibility to evaluate the mask quality, which is utilised to filter out segments after edge detection, such that only roof segments remain.